Sayeedh784/Sayeedh784/README.md

 -  I’m currently working on Django.
 -  I’m looking to collaborate on Django.
--  I'm improving myself by learing Cyber Security.
+-  I'm improving myself by learning Cyber Security.

 ### Contact with me: